 This course will focus on planning and developing successful Web sites.
 The student will learn to design good Web sites with functional navigation and efficient organization.
 Students will create sites using what they learn in class.
 HTML, XHTML, and XML will be used.
-Prerequisite: Any programming language course
+Prerequisite: CIS 290